pexip/os-pillow/docs/handbook/image-file-formats.rst

 When the file is opened, only the first image is read.
 You can use :py:meth:`~file.seek` or :py:mod:`~PIL.ImageSequence` to read other images.

+DDS
+^^^

+DDS is a popular container texture format used in video games and natively supported by DirectX.
+Currently, DXT1, DXT3, and DXT5 pixel formats are supported and only in ``RGBA`` mode.

+.. versionadded:: 3.4.0 DXT3

 FLI, FLC
 ^^^^^^^^